ycm-core/YouCompleteMe/README.md

 This can be a problem on virtual servers with limited memory.
 A possible solution is to add more swap memory.

+### Completion doesn't work with the C++ standard library headers

+This is caused by an issue with libclang.
+Compiling from `clang` the binary uses the correct default header search paths but compiling from `libclang.so` does not.
+The issue seems to impact some OS's more than others.
+It appears that OS X Mavericks in particular has problems with this.

+The current workaround is to call `echo | clang -v -E -x c++ -` and look at the paths under the `#include <...> search starts here:` heading.
+You should take those paths, prepend `-isystem` to each individual path and append them all to the list of flags you return from your `FlagsForFile` function in your `.ycm_extra_conf.py` file.

+See issue #303 for details.

 Contact
 -------